 The fair value of the liabilities evidenced by paper has been estimated based on valuation models, calibrated to ensure that outputs reflect actual data and comparative market prices.
-The fair value of the Deemed Loan to the Originator has been determined based on the estimated fair value of the liabilities evidenced by paper and cash.
+The fair value of the Deemed Loan to originator has been determined based on the estimated fair value of the liabilities evidenced by paper and cash.
 Where cash is in excess of the fair value of the Notes the fair value of the Deemed Loan is calculated to be nil.
+This Deemed Loan has a fair value of nil as it will only be repaid to the extent that there are excess cash-flows in the waterfall, as determined by the Offering Circular.
 Determining fair value is dependent on many factors and can only be an estimate of what value may be obtained in the open market at any point in time.

-Management notes the significant shortfall between the carrying amount and fair value of the notes (and of the Deemed Loan to the Originator) as a possible indication that the deemed loan may be impaired and therefore that the notes may not be repaid in full.
+Management notes the significant shortfall between the carrying amount and fair value of the notes (and of the deemed loan) as a possible indication that the deemed loan may be impaired and therefore that the notes may not be repaid in full.
 The low fair value is due to the high impact risks associated with Greece in general and therefore the difference to the carrying amount does not represent an expectation with a high degree of certainty that the Noteholders will not be fully repaid.
 The ability to repay the issued notes depends on the quality of the underlying receivables and their servicing by the Originator.
-The Deemed Loan to Eurobank Ergasias S.A. is not considered to be impaired and the low fair value of the Deemed Loan to the Originator and the notes does not indicate that the impairment losses recognised on the Receivables portfolio are understated.
+The deemed loan to Eurobank is not considered to be impaired and the low fair value of the deemed loan and the notes does not indicate that the impairment losses recognised on the Receivables Portfolio are understated.